revell-logo

 • Adjust the sight until its bubble level matches your reference level

-• Verify pins align vertically with your bowstring
+• Verify pins align vertically with your bowstring when at full draw

-Third Axis – Critical for Angle Shots
+Third Axis: Critical for Angle Shots

-1. Draw your bow and aim at a plumb line or vertical reference
+1. Draw your bow and aim at a plumb line or vertical reference point

 2. Tilt your bow up and down while maintaining sight alignment with the vertical reference